 - ☐ 1.
 Letter of Intention, or Support Documentation from Local Governing Boards and Municipalities - □ 2.
 Summary Fact Sheet - □ 3.
 Local Bill in draft form - □ 4.
 Economic Impact Statement - □ 5.
-15 copies of the above (including ORIGINAL) - □ 6.
-Local Bill in draft form, submitted in Word® electronic format by e-mail
+15 copies of the above (including ORIGINAL) - ☐ 6.
+Local Bill Packet, submitted in Word® electronic format by e-mail

-Please make sure that at least one set of the above documents contains original signatures, as required by the House Local Government Affairs Subcommittee.
+Please make sure that at least one set of the above documents contains original signatures, as required by the House Local Administration, Federal Affairs & Special Districts.